-Jump start your day of outdoor adventure with a breakfast at Uptown Shabby (the peaches and cream French toast are a local favorite), or Andi's Coffee, then drive out to Highway 14 toward Dayton; the beautiful Town of Dayton is the gateway to the Tongue River Canyon (pictured).
-The canyon features a long in-and-out multipurpose adventure trail, swimming and fishing holes, and some of the finest views in all of Wyoming.
+Jump start your day of outdoor adventure with a breakfast at The Daily Grind (the Mt.
+Woolsey Burritio is a 1/2 pound of breakfast awseomness), or grab a cup of Black Buffalo coffee at Bison Union, then drive out to Highway 14 toward Dayton; the beautiful Town of Dayton is the gateway to the Tongue River Canyon (pictured).
+The canyon features a long in-and-out multi-purpose adventure trail, swimming and fishing holes, and some of the finest views in all of Wyoming.
 Here you'll experience a little of what racers endure during the annual Bighorn Trail Run.